AmarUstavdic/MCTS/README.md

-# Monte Carlo Tree Search (MCTS) Algorithm
+# Monte Carlo Tree Search (MCTS.MCTS) Algorithm

-This repository contains a Java implementation of the Monte Carlo Tree Search (MCTS) algorithm, a popular technique used in decision-making processes for games and simulations.
+This repository contains a Java implementation of the Monte Carlo Tree Search (MCTS.MCTS) algorithm, a popular technique used in decision-making processes for games and simulations.

 ## Overview

-The MCTS algorithm is used to find the best move in a game or simulation within a specified time limit.
+The MCTS.MCTS algorithm is used to find the best move in a game or simulation within a specified time limit.
 It leverages the Upper Confidence Bound for Trees (UTC) value to guide its search through possible moves.
 The algorithm consists of four main phases: